jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 In a similar fashion, the first seven columns of the testing datasets were also removed.
 This operation left me with 153 columns in the data frames.

-In the resulting data, each of the four sensors positioned at the arm, forearm, belt, and dumbbell respectively, there are 38 related measurements (see Table  2 in
+In the resulting data, for each of the four sensors positioned at the arm, forearm, belt, and dumbbell respectively, there are 38 related measurements (see Table  2 in
 Appendix  1).
-So, we will try to select from these 152 numeric variables, the ones that are more relevant for a predictive model.
+So, I will try to select from these 152 numeric variables, the ones that are more relevant for a predictive model.